 Labor & Human Rights

 Supplier must uphold the human rights of workers and treat them with dignity and respect.
-This applies to all workers, including without limitation temporary, migrant, student, and contract workers as well as direct employees.
+This applies to all workers, including without limitation temporary, migrant, student, and juvenile contract, and dispatch workers, as well as direct employees.

 No Forced Labor